PhilLockett/TrackSort/README.md

             -s --shuffle            Re-order tracks for optimal fit.
             -p --plain              Display lengths in seconds instead of hh:mm:ss.
             -c --csv                Generate output as comma separated variables.
+            -a --divider <char>     Character used to separate csv fields.

 ### Track list file (mandatory)
 The text file containing the track list is specified using `-i` or `--input`.